 Understanding Community Outreach

-When clients first enter a drug treatment program, they usually feel defeated.
+When clients first enter a drug woodstock treatment center program, they usually feel defeated.
 It’s during this trying time that they become more open-minded about potentially helpful communities in their area.
 One such community is the outreach programs that America recovery centers often create or at the very least participate in during the year.
 In early sobriety, life can seem very unclear.
 You’re sober now.
 What are you going to do, though?
 Community outreach programs help to answer this question in ways that contribute to the community in a positive way.

 - Seminars for addicts and/or families to learn more about the disease